 The implementation of valuation techniques involves a considerable degree of judgement.
 The sensitivity analysis has been determined based on the exposure to possible alternative assumptions in the valuation methodology at the end of the reporting period.
+The fair value of investment properties would change if any of the unobservable inputs were to change.
 It is considered that a 10% increase in the net asset value of equity investment would result in a 10% increase in fair value.